uoe-eng/tabularasa/README.md

-# SLD - Search List Detail
+# Tabularasa - A Table UI built using a schema.

-SLD is a Vue plugin which acts as a wrapper around a variety of [PrimeVue]{https://www.primefaces.org/primevue/} widgets to provide a Search-List-Detail interface.
+`Tabularasa` is a Vue plugin which acts as a wrapper around a variety of [PrimeVue]{https://www.primefaces.org/primevue/} widgets to provide a Search-List-Detail interface.

-SLD takes in a `configuration` 'schema' (which defines the look and feel of the UI, and how data is presented), and `collections` data, which contains data items to be displayed.
+`tabularasa` takes in a `configuration` 'schema' (which defines the look and feel of the UI, and how data is presented), and `collections` data, which contains data items to be displayed.

-SLD treats `collection` data as read-only.
+`tabularasa` treats `collection` data as read-only.
 No changes are made to the passed-in object - instead, when data is edited, events are generated, containing the old and new data.

 # Installation